Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('when a user names their employer and wants to know that company's litigation history').
-While it does not mention when not to use it or list alternatives, the context signals from sibling tools imply scenarios where other tools would be more appropriate.
+The description provides a clear use case: 'Use this when a user names their employer and wants that company's litigation history + footprint.'
+While it doesn't explicitly state when not to use it or list alternatives, the guidance is specific and actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.